eslint/rfcs/designs/2023-rule-options-defaults/README.md

 If a rule does not specify `meta.defaultOptions`, its behavior will not change.
 This change is therefore completely backwards compatible to start.

-The removals of `context.optionsRaw` and Ajv `useDefaults: true` will be breaking changes in the next major version.
+The removal of Ajv `useDefaults: true` will be a breaking change in a future major version.
-This RFC believes the impact of those removals will be minor and not create significant user pain.
+This RFC believes the impact of that removal will be minor and not create significant user pain.
 Most ESLint core rules did not change behavior when switched to `meta.defaultOptions`.

-Popular third-party plugins will be notified of the change and helped move to it.
+Popular third-party plugins will be notified of the upcoming change and helped move to `meta.defaultOptions`.
+Given the improvements to rule implementations and documentation `eslint-doc-generator`, this RFC expects plugins to be generally receptive.

 ## Alternatives